risingsunomi/dllm/README.md

 GPTQ int4 checkpoints such as [Qwen/Qwen3.5-27B-GPTQ-Int4](https://huggingface.co/Qwen/Qwen3.5-27B-GPTQ-Int4) store linear weights as `qweight`, `qzeros`, `scales`, and sometimes `g_idx`. `dllm` maps those packed tensors back to the full parameter name for the assigned shard, including language-only prefixes such as `model.language_model.`, then dequantizes that shard's tensor before loading it into the model.

-bitsandbytes 4-bit checkpoints such as [unsloth/gpt-oss-20b-unsloth-bnb-4bit](https://huggingface.co/unsloth/gpt-oss-20b-unsloth-bnb-4bit) store packed `weight` tensors with sidecar metadata like `weight.absmax`, `weight.quant_map`, `weight.nested_quant_map`, and `weight.quant_state.bitsandbytes__nf4`.
-Install `.[quantized]` on worker nodes that may receive those layers so `dllm` can reconstruct the assigned tensor through bitsandbytes before loading it.
+bitsandbytes 4-bit checkpoints such as [unsloth/gpt-oss-20b-unsloth-bnb-4bit](https://huggingface.co/unsloth/gpt-oss-20b-unsloth-bnb-4bit) store packed `weight` tensors with sidecar metadata like `weight.absmax`, `weight.quant_map`, `weight.nested_quant_map`, and `weight.quant_state.bitsandbytes__nf4`. [bitsandbytes](https://github.com/bitsandbytes-foundation/bitsandbytes) is installed by default to be used to load these weights into a tensor.

 Examples: